cfgauss/r-novice-gapminder/_episodes/07-data-frames.md

 ~~~
 {: .output}

-> ## Challenge 3
->
-> Read the output of `str(gapminder)` again;
-> this time, use what you've learned about R's basic data types, factors, and vectors,
-> as well as the output of functions like `colnames` and `dim`
-> to explain what everything that `str` prints out for gapminder means.
->
-> Can you determine what data each column holds?
-Do the data types make sense for these types of data?
-If not, what data type would you recommend?
->
-> If there are any parts you can't interpret, discuss with your neighbors!
-{: .challenge}

 ### Subsetting Data Frames

 Remember that data frames are lists of vectors.
 Similarly to how we subsetted vectors, using the `[` operator with one argument will extract one element from our list.